farcrycore/core/CONTRIBUTING.md

 * The core team looks at Pull Requests on a regular basis in a weekly triage meeting
 * After feedback has been given we expect responses within two weeks.
-After two weeks will may close the pull request if it isn't showing any activity.
+After two weeks we may close the pull request if it isn't showing any activity.

 # Additional Resources